-Based on his research, Baron has developed and markets the PPS[®] (Personal Productivity/Privacy System), a small unit that provides filtration of allergens, generates white noise to mask conversations, and releases a pleasant fragrance into the air.
+Based on his research, Baron for a time developed and marketed the PPS® (Personal Productivity/Privacy System), a small unit that provides filtration of allergens, generates white noise to mask conversations, and releases a pleasant fragrance into the air.

 Baron, R. A. (1980).
 Olfaction and human social behavior: Effects of pleasant scents on physical aggression.
 Basic and Applied Social Psychology, 1, 163-172.